ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/windows-clustering/windows-server-2008.markdown

 Execute the following steps on every cluster node:

-1. If RavenDB isn't installed as a service follow [this link](../../../server/installation/as-a-service) in order to do it
+1. If RavenDB isn't installed as a service, follow [this link](../../../server/installation/as-a-service) in order to do it
 2. Stop RavenDB service by executing the following command on the command line: Raven.Server.exe /stop
 3. In the Raven.Server.exe.config file set up Raven/DataDir to the SAN

 *Note*: A failover cluster will take care of working RavenDB.
-If the failure take place on one of the cluster nodes then a failover cluster will start RavenDB service immediately.
+If the failure takes place on one of the cluster nodes, then a failover cluster will start RavenDB service immediately.
 So it's important that RavenDB instance on every node should use the same data directory placed on the SAN.

 ##Creating failover cluster